Outdated or Unsupported Browser Detected

 |Work Incentive Benefits Plan Assistance||Assist consumers to execute the Work Incentive Plan||45 days - 12 months from date of authorization||

-The purpose of the introductory meeting is to provide general information to the consumer about Work Incentives and help the counselor, consumer and provider determine and understand the purpose of the Benefits Consultation services that will follow.
-To complete this work, the benefits consultant needs information from the counselor and consumer regarding the consumer's goals, including employment and income targets, housing, etc. The benefits consultant also needs to verify information from public entities about the consumer's current benefits.
+The purpose of the introductory meeting is to provide general information to the consumer about Work Incentives and help the DVR Staff, consumer and provider determine and understand the purpose of the Benefits Consultation services that will follow.
+To complete this work, the benefits consultant needs information from the DVR Staff and consumer regarding the consumer's goals, including employment and income targets, housing, etc. The benefits consultant also needs to verify information from public entities about the consumer's current benefits.
 The consumer or their guardian must sign releases of information for the benefits consultant to receive these verifications.
 The releases of information should be signed at this meeting.

 This meeting should also include the following activities: